TimTr/dotfiles/readme.md

 ## Overview

 This is my personal collection of setup scripts for macOS and Linux (WIP).
-It includes settings for `zsh`, macOS Terminal, Xcode, and other tools and apps.
+It includes settings for `zsh`, macOS Terminal, Xcode, Swift, and other tools and apps.
 This set will also install Homebrew and a recent version of Ruby.

-The setup will assume your settings are configured directly within the `Dotfiles` folder where you cloned this repo, adding the `/Dotfiles/Bin` folder to the PATH (for instance.)
-It will also add `/opt/homebrew/bin` to the PATH for Homebrew support.
+The setup will assume your settings are configured directly within the `dotfiles` folder where you cloned this repo.
+It will also add `~/Bin` and `/opt/homebrew/bin` to the PATH for local scripts and Homebrew support.

+Amost the most important pieces is the `dotfiles/Config/dot-gitignore` file that installs into `~/.gitignore` since that filters out build and other temporary files.

 ## Work-specific Git configuration

 The `Config` folder includes a `dot-gitconfig-work` file that is installed to control the Git behavior for respositories in the `~/Work` folder.
-In this case, it is setting up to do code signing at commit time.
-This general approach can work for any sub-folder custom configuration, e.g. using a different name or email for your commits, depending on the folder they are stored in on disk.
+In this case, it is setting up to do code signing at commit time, and changing the username and email for those commits.
+This general approach can work for any sub-folder custom configuration, especially for custom email addresses depending on the folder they are stored in on disk.
+Feel free to edit to match your workflow and configuration.

 ## Features

-**local.sh** - Installs a file called `~/local.sh` (if doesn't exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
-This is also the file to add things like feature flags during development, add a Swift toolchain, or to enable secret build settings.
+**local.sh** - A file called `~/local.sh` is installed (if doesn't exist) that you can customize with settings that do not belong checked into GitHub, for instance set certain keys, or environment variables.
+This is also the file to add things like feature flags during development, define a Swift toolchain, or to enable secret build settings.
+Re-running `dotfiles.sh` will never override this file, so if you want to restart from scratch, just delete the file and the re-install dotfiles to get a fresh setup.

-**dotfiles.sh** - run this at any time reset all settings, and recreate `~/local.sh` from the original template if you first delete that file.
+**dotfiles.sh** - run this at any time (it is in $PATH) to reset all settings.

-**ZSH settings** - sets up the prompt, `PATH`, and other basic settings.
-Note that `.zshenv` sets up the PATH so it works even when there is no interactive terminal session, and `.zshrc` will source this file for a consistent PATH for terminal windows.
+**ZSH settings** - sets up the prompt, `$PATH`, and other basic settings.
+Note that `.zshenv` sets up `$PATH` so it works even when there is no interactive terminal session, and `.zshrc` will source this file as well.

-**Dropbox** - symlink in `$HOME` points to `~/Library/CloudStorage/Dropbox` if Dropbox is installed on the computer.
+**Dropbox** - Optionally symlink in `$HOME` points to `~/Library/CloudStorage/Dropbox` if Dropbox is installed on the computer.
+I often have this commented out.

 ## Using a custom Swift toolchain